AlgorithmiKee/notes/Software_Engineering/software-in-the-loop.md

 1. CANoe loads the SIL adapter.
 1. SIL adapter loads and runs the SUT.
-1. CANoe sends test stimuli into SIL adapter, which converts the test stimuli into function calls or data understood by the SUT.
+1. CANoe sends test stimuli into SIL adapter.
+1. SIL adapter translates the test stimuli into inputs understood by the SUT (e.g. variable udpates or function calls).
 1. The SUT receives the input from the SIL adapter, processes it, and reacts to it by sending outputs.
 1. The SIL adapter converts the SUT outputs back to CANoe for monitoring and evaluation.